 - Check to make sure all credit card information was entered correctly.

 - LCC Cards have embedded limits and merchant code category restrictions.
 Each time the LCC Card is used, the vendor is required to obtain authorization from the credit card/banking network.
 This ensures that the purchase is within program controls and limits established to safeguard against possible unauthorized purchases and fraudulent use.
-If your card is declined for an item that is not on the LCC approved merchant code list contact the Purchasing department.
+If your card is declined for an item that is not on the LCC approved merchant code list contact Lisa Pearce with the Financial Services Division.

-The Cardholder should contact contractor for any erroneous charges, disputed items or returns.
+The Cardholder should contact the vendor for any erroneous charges, disputed items or returns.
 Disputed charges can result from failure to receive goods, use of the card by an individual other than the Cardholder to commit fraud, altered charges, defective merchandise, incorrect billing, duplicate charges, or credits not processed.
-The Cardholder should contact the contractor first to resolve any outstanding issues.
+The Cardholder should contact the vendor first to resolve any outstanding issues.

 If a cardholder suspects a fraudulent charge they should contact the LCC Card Administrator and report unauthorized charge to the Fraud Department at (800) 316-6056.
 The LCC Card has been compromised and needs to be shut off immediately.
 A new card will be issued by Chase.
 The cardholder will need to fill out a dispute form for the fraudulent charge.